...

 • In more extreme cases, those who quit Lunesta may experience anxiety attacks and seizures.

-• One of the Lunesta withdrawal symptoms is fatigue which may be due to increased anxiety affecting your ability to sleep and making you tired throughout the day.
+• One symptom of Lunesta withdrawal is fatigue.
+This may happen because increased anxiety can affect your sleep.
+As a result, you may feel tired during the day.
 Focus on fatigue because it can significantly impact your career and quality of life, making it worth addressing immediately.

-• Some users report constant low-level anxiety throughout the day that may continue into the night and affect their ability to sleep.
+• Some users feel a constant low-level anxiety during the day.
+This anxiety may continue at night and make it hard to sleep.

 • Nausea is one of the most annoying symptoms of withdrawal from Lunesta.
 This is not a mild sickness caused by simple things like seasonal allergies.
 Instead, withdrawal can lead to effects such as frequent vomiting.

 • You may experience memory issues from Lunesta withdrawal, making you seem absent-minded and forgetful.
-Others have reported undergoing long periods of activity and having no memory of the events, ranging from eating a meal to even having sex!
+Some people have said they have long periods of activity without remembering what happened.
+This can include eating a meal.

-• One of the more shocking Lunesta withdrawal side effects is mood swings which may be both violent and sudden.
-Both the use of and withdrawal from Lunesta affects GABA receptors in your brain, which causes mood swings and other mental issues.
+• One of the more shocking Lunesta withdrawal side effects is mood swings, which may be both violent and sudden.
+Using and stopping Lunesta affects GABA receptors in your brain.
+This can lead to mood swings and other mental problems.

-Sedative detox, such as Lunesta detox, is a process that involves safely and gradually discontinuing the use of sedative medications, such as benzodiazepines or z-drugs like Lunesta (eszopiclone).
-Sedative medications are commonly used to treat anxiety, insomnia, and other conditions, but they can be addictive and potentially dangerous when misused or taken in high doses.
+Sedative detox, like Lunesta detox, is a process.
+It involves safely and slowly stopping the use of sedative medications.
+These include benzodiazepines and z-drugs like Lunesta (eszopiclone).
+Sedative medications are often used to treat anxiety, insomnia, and other issues.
+However, they can be addictive and dangerous if misused or taken in high doses.

-Sedative detox, such as Lunesta detox, is a process that involves safely and gradually discontinuing the use of sedative medications, such as benzodiazepines or z-drugs like Lunesta (eszopiclone).
-Sedative medications are commonly used to treat anxiety, insomnia, and other conditions, but they can be addictive and potentially dangerous when misused or taken in high doses.
+Sedative detox, like Lunesta detox, is a process.
+It involves safely and slowly stopping the use of sedative medications.
+These include benzodiazepines and z-drugs like Lunesta (eszopiclone).
+Sedative medications are often used to treat anxiety, insomnia, and other issues.
+However, they can be addictive and dangerous if misused or taken in high doses.

 Lunesta Drug Facts